-A study was done in China, which initially revealed that there are 2 strains of virus named L and S. The S type was older, but the outbreak showed involvement of L strain.
+A study was done in China, which initially revealed that there are two strains of virus named L and S. The S type was older, but the outbreak showed involvement of L strain.
 As any virus has the potential to mutate itself, this virus has also shown double, triple mutations.

 It is practically not possible to tell the exact period for the existence of this pandemic, so to control the spread of this infection, a team effort is necessary.